mikrono/tModLoaderWiki_kr_ko/Command-Line.md

 In addition to all the Command Line and Server Config settings available in [vanilla Terraria](https://terraria.gamepedia.com/Server), tModLoader adds a few which are listed below.

+### savedirectory [pathToSaveDirectoryFolder]
+Server and Client Command Line Argument
+Specifies the save directory.
+The save directory will usually be `%UserProfile%\Documents\My Games\Terraria\ModLoader​` on Windows, `/Users/account/Library/Application Support/Terraria/ModLoader` on Mac, and `~/.local/share/Terraria/ModLoader` OR `$XDG_DATA_HOME/Terraria/ModLoader` on Linux.
+The directory `/ModLoader` will automatically be appended to the provided path.
+Use this argument to specify a different save directory.
+The save directory is the parent directory of the worlds directory and mods directory, so you can use only this parameter rather than both of those.

 ### modpack [modpackname]
 Server and Client Command Line Argument, Server Config.
 Specifies a modpack to use by name.
 Omit the .json extension.
 The mods specified in the modpack (and only them) will be loaded.
 Useful for quickly launching a specified set of mods for people who might be doing multiple concurrent play-throughs with different sets of mods.